We are currently taking vendor submissions for:

 Please email the contact person at FSA who is dealing with your submission for an update.

 Vendor payments are conducted after the end of each month.
 Sales made during a calendar month will be paid within the first week of the following month.
-You will receive a notification from our accounts team as to the amount payable.
+You will receive a detailed notification from our accounts team as to the prices realised and the amount payable to you.

 All vendor payments will be made by EFT to your nominated bank account or by company cheque.